Posted By: SSF Law Firm Posted In: Bicycle Accident, Pedestrian Accident Posted On: April 15, 2020

 As COVID-19 continues to spread across the United States and the Commonwealth of Pennsylvania, many people are adjusting to a new lifestyle.
-Stay at home orders seek to limit how often people leave their houses.
+Stay-at-home orders seek to limit how often people leave their houses.
 However, most orders still allow people to leave their houses to partake in exercise.
-Many people in Pittsburgh have turned to bicycling to stay in shape.
+Many people in Pittsburgh have turned to bicycle to stay in shape.
 However, the Pittsburgh bicycle accident attorneys at Shenderovich, Shenderovich & Fishman want to remind both drivers and cyclists alike not to be lulled into a false sense of security because there is less traffic on the roadway.

 Bike shop owners have reported an increase in first-time riders as well.
 As long as people maintain proper social distancing when they are out riding, outdoor exercising is encouraged.
 In fact, many people are using their bikes as their main method of transportation because they view cycling to work as less risky than taking public transportation, where COVID-19 may spread more easily.